 What Are The Types of Brown Gemstones?

-- Brown Diamond
+1. Brown Diamond

 A few decades ago when people always thought the pinnacle of a diamond was based on clarity, brown diamonds were simply undesired.

-However, the millennial wave brought a sudden urge to break out the norm of colorless diamond jewelry.
+The millennial wave brought a sudden urge to break out the norm of colorless diamond jewelry.

-Brown diamonds is known by many nicknames such as cognac, chocolate, and champagne.
+Brown diamonds are known by many nicknames such as cognac, chocolate, and champagne.
 Brown diamonds are probably the most common of all diamonds and affordable too.
 Dark brown varieties are the most valued and are rather expensive.

 As with all diamonds, they have excellent brilliance and still the hardest of all gems.
 Most people go for the dark brown varieties since they’ll easily hide any inclusions.
 However, if you insist on inclusion free dark brown diamonds, synthetic varieties are available.

 Tiger’s Eye is a common quartz form that is very abundant and easy to find.

 Tiger’s Eye has a silky luster sometimes displaying iridescence.
 It has a hardness of 6.5 to 7 Mohs.

 Tourmaline is a colorful gem and the brown variety can be a difficult one to find.
-However, the stone is fiery and may have secondary undertones of pink or purple.
+It's also referred to as dravite.